Have you ever wondered why every swimming pool is almost the same length?

 Perhaps the world’s deepest pool or the world’s fastest pool is in order :).

 Well, as it turns out, the battle for the deepest pool is quite fierce.
-According to Wikipedia, currently, the deepest pool award goes to the Y-4 pool in Padua, Italy.
+According to Wikipedia, currently, the deepest pool award goes to the Y-40 Deep Joy pool in Padua, Italy.

 It is 42.15 meters (138 ft) deep, so quite a deep hole if you ask me.

-However, this Y-40 Italian record holder will be removed from its glory when an even deeper pool opens up in Mszczonow, Poland.
+However, this Y-40 Deep Joy Italian record holder was recently removed from its glory when an even deeper pool opened up in Mszczonow, Poland.

 This depth giant will be called the DeepSpot.